-With around 2 months to go before the new test, and National Dyslexia Awareness Week having taken place recently (2-8 October), I wanted to let you know how we’re continuing to support your pupils that have a disability when taking the new-style test.
+With around 2 months to go before the new test, and National Dyslexia Awareness Week having taken place recently (2 to 8 October), I wanted to let you know how we’re continuing to support your pupils that have a disability when taking the new-style test.

 Positive feedback from the industry

 We’ve worked with several organisations to trial the changes, including the British Deaf Association, the Dyspraxia Foundation and Disabled Motoring UK, but not everyone in the industry will have had the opportunity to see the new test in action yet.

 After receiving a letter from the ADI National Joint Council (ADINJC) about how the changes will affect people with a disability, we invited Peter Scott (Chairman of the Leeds group ADINJC) to see how the new test will work.
 We also gave Peter the opportunity to ask us questions on how we’ll be supporting pupils with a disability.

 Meeting the DVSA and challenging them … especially with the introduction of the sat nav and its potential to distract or be difficult to use, was of great concern to me.

 All my fears were very easily diffused during a fairly lengthy discussion on the subject